Is it a binary file? Is it a text file? It's a Blob

 (set! (current-path) "/opt/myApp/")A string value is automatically converted to a

-normally a filepath
+normally a filepath.

-The procedure current-path
+The procedure current-path is a

 parameter,